 If you 're asking yourself how this application really works, what makes it different from everything else on the market, then this is the post to read.

-pear is simple and fun to use, but what goes on behind the scenes is more complicated.
+pear is simple and fun to use, but what goes on behind the scenes is much more complicated.
 We employed an algorithm that D. Gale and S.L.
 Shapley developed in a paper published in 1962, titled "On the stability of marriage", and later honoured with a Nobel Prize in Economics.
-Although the algorithm is currently used in a variety of settings (e.g. to allocate medical students to hospital in the US), it has never been used for the purpose we like to think it was intended for by its creators: a dating application.
+Although the algorithm is currently used in a variety of settings (e.g. to allocate medical students to hospitals in the US), it has never been used for the purpose we like to think it was intended for by its creators: a dating app.

-Gale and Shapley showed that a simple mechanism, called the deferred acceptance algorithm, was able to produce matches between men and women that are, optimal, better or "stable", in the sense that when everybody has been allocated a partner by the algorithm, it’s not possible to find two people who are not matched together, who prefer each other to their current partners.
+Gale and Shapley showed that a simple mechanism, called "the deferred acceptance algorithm", was able to produce matches between men and women that are optimal, better or "stable", in the sense that when everybody has been allocated a partner by the algorithm, it’s not possible to find two people who are not matched together, who prefer each other to their current partners.